lawrencez02/CS279r-HW3/README.md

 # How to Use
-Simply open index.html in any web browser.
+The to-do app is hosted at https://lawrencez02.github.io/CS279r-HW3/.
+Alternatively, simply open index.html in any web browser.
 Note that most of the actual code is located in the following ObservableHQ notebook: https://observablehq.com/@lawrencez02/to-do-list.

 # Resources Used